IUREDCap/redcap-etl/docs/DeveloperGuide.md

 Steps for setting up the REDCap projects:

-1. In REDCap, create a project using the
-   "Upload a REDCap project XML file" option for the following REDCap project files:

-        tests/projects/Visits.REDCap.xml

-2. Request an API token for the project you just created (or create a token if you are an admin).
-   The API token needs to have "API Export" permission.

-3. If you did not already set up the "Repeating Events" project as described in the steps for setting up integration tests, then you need to set that up also.
+1. If you did not already set up the "Repeating Events" and "Visits" projects as described in the steps for setting up integration tests, then you need to do that now.

 You need to create SQLite test databases.
 Use the following commands